Healthy Places NC

 The Trust funds a regional support organization called Rural Forward North Carolina.
 This group provides resource management, coaching, technical assistance, and ongoing support of community initiatives to Healthy Places NC communities that are further along in their work with the Trust.

 Healthy Places NC has generated excitement and collaboration in the communities in which it is investing.
-As of June 2019, the Trust has invested more than $60 million in seven Healthy Places NC counties.
+As of June 2020, the Trust has invested more than $68 million in 10 Healthy Places NC counties.